 - Min Zhang, Fu Song, Frédéric Mallet, and Xiaohong Chen.
 SMT-based bounded schedulability analysis of the clock constraint specification language.
 In Reiner Hähnle and Wil M. P. van der Aalst, editors,Fundamental Approaches to Software Engineering, FASE/ETAPS, volume 11424 of Lecture Notes in Computer Science, pages 61–78.
 Springer, April 2019.

-- PhD Computer Science: 36 months
+- PhD in Computer Sciences: 36 months

 Requirements and application

-- Hold a Master in Computer Science
+- Hold a Master in Computer Sciences

 - Send CV, mark sheets and motivation letter to Frederic.Mallet@univ-cotedazur.fr